roehampton/module-content/msc-software-development-2/week-04/lab/README.md

 # Development Environment, HTML forms and OOP in Javascript

 In this lab we will look at how you can design and organise your code by using Object Orientated principles.

-We will use javascript in the backend (using node.js/ express.js) as this will help you to build a good structure for your server-side code which organises the data which will be pulled from the database (we will connect to a database in next weeks lab).
+Before that, we will ensure that our development environment is familiar to you, and we will extend our HTML knowledge with HTML forms.

-The emphasis in this lab is on learning the basics of OOP that apply to all languages that support OOP, and in getting more practice in using our develoment environment:
+The emphasis in this lab on getting more practice in using our develoment environment:

   * VS code
   * Browser
   * Chrome developer tools

+We will also learn the basics of of OOP in ways you can apply to all languages that support OOP.

 ## Preparation